Beijing Uyghur emotion detection

 The allegations were made to the BBC on condition of anonymity by a software engineer who says he installed the system.

-'The Chinese government use Uyghurs as test subjects for various experiments just like rats are used in laboratories' the software engineer said, before stating that the system is meant for 'pre-judgment without any credible evidence.'
+'The Chinese government use Uyghurs as test subjects for various experiments just like rats are used in laboratories', the software engineer said.
+He went on to allege the system is used for 'pre-judgment without any credible evidence.'